-How to clean up your personal care products and help clean waterways, too has been brought to you by Tom’s of Maine and Mambo Sprouts.
+How to clean up your personal care products and help clean waterways, too has been brought to you by Tom’s of Maine.
 All opinions are mine.

 I have fond memories of going to ponds, lakes, and rivers with my family.
 There is just something about the water that creates a peaceful, calming effect.
 I am especially reminiscent of the croaking frogs, the cicadas in the summertime, and the exciting “plop!” that fish make when jumping in the water or eating a bug floating on the water.